blaynem/pos-app/README.md

 ## Bugs

+- Seems to be a disconnect between where the users selection is scrolled and different pages.
+	- Example: On the 'alcohol' tab you search for 'anne' then select anne-marie.
+You then click on the 'food' tab and your users list is back to initial state, so you scroll down and click a user 'Kim Kardashian'.
+You then click on the 'All User Carts Tab', again Users list is back to initial state.
+So you click 'Steve Jobs'.
+Once you return to the previous tabs, they will still look how you left them (i.e. scrolled, filtered, item selected) but the cart will be completely different.
+Jarring experience.
+1/10, 3/10 with rice.
+- After clicking a list item, the class will turn to active, but if you then search for a different person, the names will change in the list, but the class will still be applied to the same index, but with different names.
+Is really confusing.
 - ~~Pressing "Add all to Cart" button while cart is empty but user is chosen will run the functions - shouldn't do anything.
 (Actually the button disappears if there is items in cart, but it should probably not do anything if cart is empty anyway.)~~
 - ~~If you add items to the cart, then select a user, then select another item, the cart is reset.~~
 - ~~If you add items to cart, select a new user, then try to delete an item from cart, you get an error.~~